 Ever since I was five years old, I wanted to become a physician because of my grandmother.
 She was diagnosed with diabetes and deemed a “non-compliant patient” as she did not always follow the strict orders from her doctor.
 She seemed to be at odds with her doctor, and that was when I decided that I wanted to be a different kind of doctor.

-After college in the 1990’s, instead of going directly to medical school, I worked at an AIDS service and advocacy organization.
+After graduating from Carnegie Mellon University in the 1993, I worked in an AIDS service and advocacy organization.
 It was mainly through the relationships I developed with colleagues and volunteers that I began to learn to engage in a deeper, more meaningful connection.
-I am grateful for those compassionate individuals who were open to working through challenges and provided a community of support that has been instrumental in my growth and development as an out gender queer individual in both my personal and professional life.
+I am grateful for those compassionate individuals who were open to working through challenges and provided a community of support that has been and continue to be instrumental in my growth and development as an out gender queer individual.

-At the time when persons living with HIV/AIDS had very limited options for treatment; many took medications that were not only toxic to the virus but also to their body.
+At the time when persons living with HIV/AIDS had very limited options for treatment; many took medications that were not only toxic to the virus but also to their bodies.
 It was then when I realized osteopathic medicine would provide a different perspective on health and healing.
-After completing medical school at the Philadelphia College of Osteopathic Medicine and a dual-accredited Family Medicine residency at Crozer Keystone in Pennsylvania, I worked as an osteopathic family physician at various health centers and a jail in under-served urban communities in Washington D.C. and San Francisco.
-While osteopathy was part of my practice, there was a significant emphasis on pharmaceuticals and standardized procedures.
+After completing medical school at the Philadelphia College of Osteopathic Medicine and a dual-accredited Family Medicine residency at Crozer Keystone in Pennsylvania, I worked as an osteopathic family physician at various federally qualified health centers and the DC Jail, working with under-served urban communities in Washington D.C. and San Francisco.
+While osteopathy was part of my practice, there was a significant emphasis on pharmaceuticals and standardized procedures in Family Medicine.
 The system of primary care with a focus on productivity and numbers that emphasized seeing more patients in less time created an environment in which I felt I was becoming a pharmaceutical dispensary with a license.
 I began to lose sight of why I became a physician in the first place.

 What is health but harmony with NATURE. — John Lewis, author of A.T.
 Still: From the Dry Bone to the Living Man